mike503/ec2ssh/README.md

      * `sudo cp ec2ssh.bash_completion.sh /etc/bash_completion.d/ec2ssh`
      * `source /etc/bash_completion.d/ec2ssh` (or logout and log back in)

+* ZSH completion

+     * run `install-zsh-completions.sh`

+* Using with a bastion host ssh proxy

+     * Used when you have an environemnt var called "SSHPROXYHOST" set to the host name of the bastion host
+     * Expects bastion host to have a working `ec2ssh`
+     * Will pass through all options to `ec2ssh` which is running on the bastion host.

 ## Assumptions

 * You're actually leaving the ubuntu or ec2-user accounts alone and the authorized_keys they're supposed to have (I've been guilty of this.
 Not anymore!)